osmarmora05/old-dotifles/.github/README.md

 > **Note**
-My configuration files have been created based on the [Stranger](https://github.com/Gwynsav/gwdawful/) and [fuyu](https://github.com/chadcat7/fuyu) projects.
+My configuration files have been created based on the [Stranger](https://github.com/Gwynsav/gwdawful/) and [fuyu](https://github.com/chadcat7/fuyu)(which is now called crystal) projects.
 So I ask people to give credit to these amazing people.

 <!-- PROFILE PICTURE -->